DhruvKumaar/student-management-dashboard/README.md

 ## How to Run
 1. Download or clone the repository.
 2. Open `index.html` in any modern web browser.
-3. Interact with the dashboard directly—no server or backend needed.
+3. Interact with the dashboard directly, no server or backend needed.

 ## Files
 - `index.html` – Main HTML file